 A powerful way to ensure more people are recognized is to diversify the parties responsible for giving recognition.
 Recognition from all levels provides more opportunities for contributions to be appreciated.

 When employees are empowered to recognize peers, praise occurs more frequently while also carrying more context and nuance.
-A 360-degree recognition program with a foundation of peer recognition provides a better understanding of what a whole team and organization considers valuable while removing the bottlenecks imposed by top-down recognition and breaking down team siloes.
+A 360-degree recognition program with a foundation of peer recognition provides a better understanding of what a whole team and organization consider valuable while removing the bottlenecks imposed by top-down recognition and breaking down team siloes.

 Values-based recognition encourages teams to work toward the same vision.
 When sharing positive feedback, think about how a contribution lines up with your values.
 If your company culture is really based on a shared set of values, reinforcing those values through praise should be a deep-rooted habit.

-Recognition based on values ties tangible actions to the foundation of an organization.
+Recognition based on company core values ties tangible actions to the foundation of an organization.
 It becomes more meaningful and helps a team work toward the same goal, reinforcing positive activity.
 Can you recall your own organizational values?

 Define clear recognition program objectives and criteria